 The Kennebecasis Island Ferry operates between Kennebecasis Island and Summerville off Route 845 on the Kingston Peninsula, from late May to late November.

-6. Summerville-Millidgeville Ferry
+6. Summerville-Millidgeville Ferry (seasonal service)

 The Summerville-Millidgeville Ferry is the only propeller-driven, as opposed to cableoperated ferry in the Passage.
 This nearly two-kilometre run across the wide mouth of the Kennebecasis River takes 15 minutes,

 and the current vessel, the Peninsula Princess, carries up to 24 cars.